-Process: 25% what you do before class to be prepared, what you do in class to develop your understanding and use of the writing process.
+Process: 25% what you do before class to be prepared, what you do in class to develop your understanding and use of the writing process, and how you respond to corrections progress from one paper to the next.
 This includes reading the texts, taking notes, completing exercises and drafts regularly and on time.
 Following the process of understanding the text and class assignments will be revealed in the final essay.

 Participation: 25% what you do in class on a regular basis.
 This includes regular attendance, how much you discuss and participate in in-class discussions, leadership shown in helping others give and receive feedback, and active participation in conferences with the instructor.
-Activities that are not focused on the advancement of composition instruction will be noted (playing games, twittering, surfing the internet, etc.).
+Activities that are not focused on the advancement of composition instruction will be noted (playing games, texting, surfing the internet, etc.).